 The restoration period is 1 July – 31 August.
 Previously registered engineers who make a restoration application within the restoration period can do so through the ‘My Account’ portal.

 Applications for restoration made after the restoration period may be accepted by BPEQ at its discretion and only in extenuating circumstances.
 However, there is no guarantee that BPEQ will accept a restoration application made after 31 August.
-Any restoration application made after 31 August cannot be done through the ‘My Account’ portal.
-The application will need to be made using an approved form provided by BPEQ on demand.
+Any restoration application made after 31 August must be made using an approved form provided by BPEQ (see below).
 BPEQ will not consider any restoration application more than six months after the end of the restoration period – i.e. the end of February the following year.

 If BPEQ refuses a restoration application or imposes conditions on the registration, the applicant may apply to the Queensland Civil and Administrative Tribunal for a review of BPEQ’s decision.